 The Car Manufacturing Process

-The car manufacturing process includes stamping sheet metal components for the side frames, doors, hood and roof for each vehicle.
-Key pre-assembled components are the engine, transmission and gearbox in a gasoline vehicle.
-In an electric vehicle, they are much simpler motors.
+The car manufacturing process includes stamping sheet metal components for each vehicle’s side frames, doors, hood, and roof.
+A gasoline vehicle’s engine, transmission, and gearbox are key pre-assembled components.
+In an electric car, they are much simpler motors.

 The Tesla Model 3 electric cars use one or two centrally-mounted drive units.
 Each drive unit has a three-phase electric motor, inverter electronics, reduction gears and open differential that drives a pair of wheels in a simple arrangement.
 Vehicles with two drive units have one in front and one in back, providing all-wheel drive.
 Tesla’s Model S/X Plaid uses three traction motors: one for the front and one for each rear wheel.

-These differences can cause logistical headaches for automotive supply chain managers, warehouse managers and vendor managers, especially when they use individual software packages.
+These differences can cause logistical headaches for automotive supply chain, warehouse, and vendor managers, especially when using individual software packages.